kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/state/man-vs-nature.md

 Once you run out of air, you need to make a Physical Resistance Check each round to stay conscious.
 The difficulty starts at 8 and increases by 1 point with every success.
 Every round you are without air, you also gain one degree of [@state Pain @].
 If the [@state Pain @] state from [@state Lack of Air @] ever increases to twice your [@stat Constitution @] Characteristic, you die due to asphyxiation.

 ## Sleep
 You are considered to have the [@state Sleep @] state while you are asleep.
-You suffer a `-10` penalty on all [@stat Perception @] based Skill and Characteristic Checks, do not roll [@skill Initiative @], and cannot take any actions.
+You suffer a `-10` deed penalty on all [@stat Perception @] based Skill and Characteristic Checks, do not roll [@skill Initiative @], and cannot take any actions.
 You can be shaken awake quickly as an Active Action costing 2 AP, you can then roll [@skill Initiative @] next round.
-Something injuring you or making a loud sound will cause you to wake up and roll Initiative with a a `-4` penalty next round.
+Something injuring you or making a loud sound will cause you to wake up and roll Initiative with a a `-4` deed penalty next round.

 ## Partially Blind
 You are considered to have the [@state Partially Blind @] state when you cannot see your opponent clearly but can still see large movements.
 For example, a flash or light or a shadowy area.